shmilylty/OneForAll/docs/en-us/README.md

 ## ⌛Follow-up plan

 - [ ] Continuous optimize and improve of each module
-- [x] Subdomain collection crawler (collect subdomains from static files such as JS)
 - [ ] Implementation of front-end interface for powerful interaction

 For more details, read [todo.md](https://github.com/shmilylty/OneForAll/tree/master/docs/todo.md).